simter/simter-context/README.md

 ...
 ```

 You can see that it just like to get a static constant value.
-But you need to know the difference.
+But you need to know the difference:
 A static constant always has the same value even in different thread.
-The context data is isolated between each thread.
+But the context data is isolated between each thread.

 ## Build